 Our History degree will equip you with a wide range of intellectual and personal skills.
 You’ll gain an awareness of how different societies across the world have changed over time, by exploring areas such as Scottish, British, European, American and African history.
-You’ll also engage with different types of history, including political, social, cultural, gender, computer and environmental.
+You’ll also engage with different types of history, including political, social, cultural, gender, race, computer and environmental.

 History lecturers and staff at Stirling are leaders in their field.
 In the most recent Research Excellence Framework assessment, 98% of our research in history was classed as world-leading or internationally excellent.
 That expertise and passion feeds into every aspect of your course to ensure you reach your final year of study functioning as a fully-fledged historian in your own right.
 Along the way, you’ll enjoy the freedom to not only focus in on specialty areas of history that interest you most, but also to combine your studies with one of 16 other subjects that broaden your professional possibilities – from journalism to teaching, politics and sociology.

 In the first week of semester History offers a series of induction events for first year and returning students.
 These will be advertised nearer the time.
 In the meantime, to give you a flavour of what we teach, our approach, and why we’re so passionate about History, check out our History Research at Stirling pages.